glouw/softshader/README.md

 # SOFT SHADER

-Soft Shader contains a few shadertoy ports to C++ / SDL2 for the sake of learning a couple new C++ features.

-I chose to go the software renderer route because seeing GPU shaders done in software is somewhat pretty cool.
+Softshader obtains a 32 bit pointer to video memory using SDL2 and emulates popular Shadertoy shaders multithreaded entirely in software using C++17.

 ## Building

-    pacman -S sdl2
+    sudo pacman -S sdl2 # or, eg. sudo apt-get intall libsdl2-dev make
-    make

-Then, run any of the binaries built:
+Then, run a shader of your choice.

     ./tunnel